Patient preparing for surgery abroad

 What if my complication develops after I return home?

-Specialized medical travel protection insurance covers complications that are diagnosed within the coverage window of your elective procedure date, including complications that develop or are diagnosed after you've returned home.
-Your US providers would treat you, and the policy covers the costs excess of any other valid coverage you have, up to your policy limit.
+Specialized medical travel protection insurance plans may cover complications diagnosed within the post-procedure coverage window defined by the policy, which can include complications that develop or are diagnosed after you've returned home.
+Your home-country providers would treat you, and the policy may cover qualifying costs in excess of any other valid coverage you have, up to the policy limit.
+Specifics vary by insurer and plan.

 Do I need to be in perfect health to enroll?

-The plan does not require a medical exam.
-However, coverage is for complications arising from the covered elective procedure — not for treatment of pre-existing conditions unrelated to the procedure.
-Speak with an enrollment specialist to understand how your health history may affect coverage.
+Most plans in this category do not require a medical exam.
+However, coverage is generally for complications arising from the covered elective procedure, not for treatment of pre-existing conditions unrelated to the procedure.
+Speak with an enrollment specialist to understand how your health history may affect coverage availability.

 You should purchase coverage before your departure date.
-Enrollment must occur prior to travel — you cannot purchase the plan after you've already traveled or after a complication has occurred.
+Enrollment must occur prior to travel, you generally cannot purchase coverage after you've already traveled or after a complication has occurred.
 It's advisable to enroll as soon as your procedure is scheduled.

 Does it matter which country I'm traveling to?

-The plan provides worldwide coverage (with standard geographic exclusions for sanctioned territories).
-Whether you're traveling to Mexico, Colombia, Thailand, Turkey, India, or elsewhere, the plan can cover you.
-Contact a licensed Avia specialist to confirm coverage for your specific destination.
+Most plans in this category offer worldwide coverage, with standard geographic exclusions for sanctioned territories.
+Whether you're traveling to Mexico, Colombia, Thailand, Turkey, India, or elsewhere, plans may be available for your destination.
+Avia is an independent broker, contact a licensed Avia specialist to confirm eligibility and coverage availability for your specific destination.

 Can my travel companion also be covered?